 An allegedly godly society that's anything but.
 An inspirationally perfect family that's calamitously conflict-ridden.
-The more the Fantastic Four attempted to serve the Republic and its sacred ideals, the worse the lives of its members appeared.
+The more the nascent Fantastic Four attempted to serve the Republic and its sacred ideals, the worse the lives of its individual members became.
 On the surface, the comic's earliest issues were a celebration of mid-20th American values.
-Yet the cruelly disproportionate disjunction between the nation's promises and the sparse rewards it shared was obvious and iniquitous.
-Mentally and physically traumatised by their patriotic sacrifices, the FF couldn't walk the streets of New York without being mocked and insulted.
+Yet the cruelly disproportionate disjunction between the nation's promises and the sparse rewards it generally shared was obvious and iniquitous.
+Mentally and physically traumatised by their patriotic sacrifices, the FF couldn't walk the streets of New York without being mocked and insulted for the sin of simply being different.
 (For every sick boy in hospital delighted to meet Mister Fantastic, there were crowds of grumbling, discontened blowhards threatening to turn on the team.)
 Because of that, the pages of the Fantastic Four radiated bafflement, anxiety and even - at moments - rage.
 No matter what the team might attempt, and even achieve, the mythical America of happy-ever-afters was forever beyond their reach.

 To a similarly detrimental end, the tortured and exhausting relationships between the four would always sabotage their chances of happiness.
 No matter how they tried, failure was assured.
 Even peaceful cohabitation was beyond them.
 Hell being other people, the Baxter Building functioned as a cruelly cheerless and threatening hideaway, a pressure cooker that was part fortress and part faux-suburban torture chamber.